Russian Bombshell Irina Dreyt Wears A Super Skimpy Black Thong Bikini

 Russian bombshell Irina Dreyt is a wildly popular model on social media, with over 857,000 followers on Instagram alone.
-It’s easy to see why the brunette beauty has such a fandom in one of her latest pictures, in which she models a black bikini, with a super skinny thong cut that shows off her derriere to its best advantage.
+It’s easy to see why the brunette beauty has such a fandom in one of her latest pictures.
+In the shot, she models a black bikini, with a super skinny thong cut that shows off her derriere to its best advantage.

 That said, Irina is not just a model, but also a businesswoman.
 She co-owns the modeling agency set up by Aleksandr Mavrin, known as Mavrin.
 This means that pictures of the stunner appear both on her own and Mavrin’s account.
 This one is from the latter.